BigJk/chibi-ui/README.md

     <img src="./github/screenshot.png" />
 </p>

-``chibi-ui`` is a highly experimental UI *"framework"* to create native desktop applications using web technologies, while avoiding shipping a browser with the application or using any kind of webview.
+``chibi-ui`` is a highly experimental and opinionated UI *"framework"* to create native desktop applications using web technologies, while avoiding shipping a browser with the application or using any kind of webview.
 It uses [quickjs](https://github.com/quickjs-ng/quickjs) as the JavaScript engine and makes [ImGui](https://github.com/ocornut/imgui) available to the JavaScript code.

+# Motivation

+Dealing with frontend since the time when JQuery was the way to go I grew very fond of the ui ecosystem of the web.
+I like the style and layout abilities we have in modern browsers, but I dislike the fact that we need to ship the browser with the application (e.g. electron) or rely on a webview being available on the target platform (e.g. tauri) if we want to use web technologies to create desktop applications.
+Even without shipping the browser the memory usage of these applications is still very high even for basic applications.

+This project is a highly opinionated experiment to see which concepts of the web can be distilled into a performant native ui framework and if this can be done without sacrificing the things I like about the web.

+### What I want to keep

+- A small set of great layout concepts (e.g. Flexbox, Grid)
+- Familiar styling (e.g. CSS-like)
+- JavaScript as the main language, because of the big ecosystem of libraries and frameworks
+- Easy cross-platform support

+### What I want to avoid

+- Shipping a browser with the application or using a webview
+- High memory usage
+- Different ways to do the same thing (e.g. [some historical layouting methods of the web](https://i.imgur.com/1ERqMX7.png))

 # Roadmap